 - Scuba diving

 Well behaved children are welcome, but there's more of a grown up vibe.
 Plus activities here aren't very child-friendly.

-The Senior Suites have 2 double bedrooms, the Canava Suites 2+1, and the Master Suite can sleep up to 6.
+The Master Suites have 2 double bedrooms and 2 bathrooms so are best suited to families.
+The Junior Suites can fit one extra bed.
 Cots and babysitting can be arranged on request

 Babysitting available by arrangement